alexgeraldhandoko/claire/README.md

 ## Introduction

-Welcome to **Claire**, a financial model built for research/testing that is aimed at making accurate LOB predictions for the purpose of performing profitable trading decisions.
+**Claire** is a financial model built for research/testing that is aimed at making accurate LOB predictions for the purpose of performing profitable trading decisions.
 It is partly inspired by modern electronic market-makers and will eventually be used to make live paper trading decisions that impact